 Information to identify material.
 Service line materials shall be classified using previous materials evaluations, construction and plumbing codes/records, water system records, distribution system inspections and records, information obtained through normal operations, and state-specified information.

-Updates to primacy agency.
-Inventories must be submitted to primacy agencies annually or triennially based on lead tap sampling frequency, but not more frequently than annually.
-Water systems that have demonstrated the absence of LSLs by October 16, 2024, are not required to provide an update.
+Initial inventory submission and updates.
+Submit your initial inventory to the appropriate regulatory agencies to comply with the Lead and Copper Rule requirements.
+Water systems that demonstrated the absence of LSLs by the stated October 16, 2024, deadline are not required to provide an update.
 However, if these systems subsequently find any LSL or GRR service line, they have 30 days to notify the state and prepare an updated inventory on a schedule established by the state.
+Afterward, inventories must be updated and submitted to primacy agencies annually or triennially, depending on lead tap sampling frequency, but not more frequently than annually.

 Public accessibility.
 Inventories shall be made publicly available and include a locational identifier for LSLs and GRR service lines.
 Water systems serving more than 50,000 people must provide inventories online.